As in any new skill that you learn, you need to learn the lingo… especially if you wish to win your love’s heart.

 The amount is based upon the underlying currency pair, its current price, and the number of units (or lots) traded.
 The lot size always refers to the base currency.

-For example, let’s say you open a mini account which provides a 200:1 leverage or 0.5% margin.
+For example, let’s say you open a mini account that provides a 200:1 leverage or 0.5% margin.
 Mini accounts trade mini lots.
 Let’s say one mini lot equals $10,000.

 If you were to open one mini-lot, instead of having to provide the full $10,000, you would only need $50 ($10,000 x 0.5% = $50).

 Leverage is the ratio of the amount capital used in a transaction to the required security deposit ( the “margin“).

 It is the ability to control large dollar amounts of a financial instrument with a relatively small amount of capital.

 Now that you’ve impressed your dates with your forex lingo, how about showing them the different types of trade orders?